Movement between the Parliamentary Service and the APS

 Where an ongoing employee moves on an ongoing basis from one Service to the other, their employment in the other Service ceases.
 Formal resignation is not required.

 It is expected that no unnecessary barriers will be imposed on the employee when engaged in the other Service.
 This means that APS agencies should carefully consider whether it is necessary to impose conditions of engagement, such as probation.
 The intent of the arrangements is to make movement between the two Services as similar as possible to movement within and between APS agencies.
+Section 44 of the Directions requires Agency Heads to ensure that an employee engaged to the APS is engaged on probation, unless they are satisfied that there are reasonable circumstances justifying waiving probation.
+Therefore prior to engaging an employee from a Parliamentary Service Department, agencies should ensure that their Agency Head (or delegate) has determined whether probation period will apply.
+Refer to the probation page for more information.

 Where there are specific requirements that must be satisfied in relation to the duties being filled, for instance where a certain level of physical fitness is needed, the agency should check whether a Parliamentary Service employee satisfies those requirements before making an offer of employment and imposing certain conditions of engagement.